PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 - `SFTP` password

 ## Configuring WinSCP
 When WinSCP launches, it comes with the `Login configuration` window open.
-Here you will choose the option `SFTP` and then enter the host name and the user name in their respective areas.
-Then enter password.
+Here you will choose the option `SFTP` and then fill in the `Host name`,  the `User name` and  `Password` fields.
 Choose the `Save` option to save the session.
 ![image](login-window.png)

 Enter a descriptive name for your session in the `site name` field.
 Press `OK` to close the `save session as site` window.